-Here at Computype, one of the most frequent questions prospective customers ask us is, "What exactly IS an automatic label applicator and what does it do?"
+One question we’re frequently asked by our customers in the tire industry is, "What exactly is an automatic tread label applicator and what does it do?"

 The simplicity of our answer may surprise you.
-In their basic form, automatic label applicators do exactly that: they automatically apply labels to your tires, vials, circuit boards, or whatever other assets you need labeled.
+In their basic form, automatic tread label applicators do exactly what their name claims—they automatically apply tread labels to your tires.

-They can greatly reduce, or even replace the manual task of labeling.
-However, determining what kind of applicator makes sense for you given your goals, processes, and business may not be so simple.
+They can greatly reduce, or even eliminate the task of manual labeling from your facility, saving you time and budget.
+However, determining what kind of applicator makes sense for you given your goals, processes, and business case may not be so simple.

-In order to help gauge what kind of label applicator system is best for you, here are some points to consider:
+In order to help you find the best label applicator system is best for you, here are some points to consider:

 How are you applying labels today?

-Assuming you're using barcodes or labels already and are looking to explore options for improving the process, we should first consider what your method is today.
+Assuming you're using tread labels already and are looking to explore options for improving the process, we should first consider what your method is today.

-Knowing how your current process works will help in determining feasibility in shifting to an automated process.
+It's important to understand how your labeling is being accomplished now in order to determine feasibility in shifting to an automated process.

 How many labels are we talking here?